EllieChen-Git/Angular-Course-Getting-Started/README.md

   - **Properties**: a property defined a data element that associated with the class.
   - **Methods**
 - **Metadata**
-  - **Decorator**: A function that adds metadata to a class, its members or its method arguments (prefixed with @).
-A function that passes an object argument
+  - **Decorator**: A function (prefixed with @ and passes an 'object' argument) that adds metadata to a class, its members or its method arguments.
   - **Directive**: A custom html tag.
   - **Template**: View.